IoTone/TheShellProject/shell-d/prototype/README.md

 > ./setup-deps.sh

 Additional steps:
+- For libsodium, if you have built libsodium, point your LD_LIBRARY_PATH to libsodium.
+For a default linux install of libsodium, it would be under /usr/local/lib typically.
+Set: export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib
-- You will need a rocksdb library .so.
-Build rocksdb directly, and copy the library into the root of this folder
+- ~~You will need a rocksdb library .so.
+Build rocksdb directly, and copy the library into the root of this folder~~

 Then
-- Use Dub, ldc2
+- Use Dub, ldc2 or gdc.
+We have not tested with DMD.
 - run: dub build --compiler=ldc2 (use compiler flag in case you also have DMD in the path)

 ## Running